-As a personal injury victim, you can claim damages for all of the financial and personal consequences that your injuries cause you.
+As a personal injury victim, you can claim damages for all the financial and personal consequences your injuries cause you.
 Damages will include compensation for the economic costs of your ordeal, such as medical expenses and lost wages while recuperating from your injuries.

 Comparative Negligence for a Personal Injury Lawsuit in Jersey City, NJ

 Not every personal injury is one-sided in terms of fault.
 New Jersey uses comparative negligence, which is how the courts account for situations where the victim is partially responsible for causing the accident or subsequent injuries.
 For instance, if the defendant negligently causes a car accident by driving through a stop sign, but the victim was not wearing a seat belt at the time of the collision, they may be comparatively negligent.